kyverno/kyverno/documentation/writing-policies-validate.md

 1. Validation will fail if a field is defined in the pattern and if the field does not exist in the configuration.
 2. Undefined fields are treated as wildcards.
 3. A validation pattern field with the wildcard value '*' will match zero or more alphanumeric characters.
-Empty values or missing fields are matched.
+Empty values are matched.
+Missing fields are not matched.
 4. A validation pattern field with the wildcard value '?' will match any single alphanumeric character.
 Empty or missing fields are not matched.
 5. A validation pattern field with the wildcard value '?*' will match any alphanumeric characters and requires the field to be present with non-empty values.
 6. A validation pattern field with the value `null` or "" (empty string) requires that the field not be defined or has no value.